Violent Crime Lawyer in Carteret County, NC

 Assault with Serious Injury

-The penalties for assault that inflicts serious injury is more serious at the Class A1 misdemeanor level, according to N.C.
+The penalties for an assault that inflicts serious injury is more serious at the Class A1 misdemeanor level, according to N.C.
 Gen. Stat.
 Ann. § 14-33.
 A serious injury in this context is generally any injury that could require medical attention.
 An individual convicted of Class A1 misdemeanor assault could face probation, supervised probation, or a jail sentence of 1-60 days (up to 150 days for those with prior convictions), as well as fines set by the judge.

 Assault with a Deadly Weapon